Short-term plans: Get this for health insurance between jobs

 - COBRA, which would mean paying out of your own pocket to continue with your former company’s group insurance plan.²

-- A health plan through the Healthcare Insurance Marketplace made available through the Affordable Care Act (ACA).3
+- A health plan through the Health Insurance Marketplace made available through the Affordable Care Act (ACA).³

 But there’s at least one other option to get the coverage you need for a little while: short-term health insurance.

-Here’s a look at short-term limited duration insurance to help you determine if it’s right for you.
+Here’s a look at short-term limited-duration insurance, also known as short-term medical or short-term health insurance, to help you determine if it’s right for you.

 What is short-term health insurance?

-Short-term health insurance is a form of coverage that provides medical services for a limited period of time.
+Short-term health insurance is a form of healthcare coverage that provides benefits for eligible medical services for a limited period of time.

 If you’re looking for health insurance between jobs, a short-term plan might be right for you.
 But it’s important to keep in mind, it’s a short-term solution: